Tuscan Women Cook

 This afternoon we visit the medieval hill town of Montepulciano where the famous Vino Nobile wine is produced.
 One of the most sought after ceramic shops in southern Tuscany is in our village.
 We’ll visit artisan Mariella Spinelli at this incredible shop located in our village’s oldest restored and desanctified church.

-Dinner will be at the renowned Ristorante La Grotta, near San Biagio church with the same plan used for the original design by Bramante and Michelangelo for St. Peter’s Basilica.
+Dinner will be at the renowned Ristorante La Grotta in Montepulciano, near San Biagio church with the same plan used for the original design by Bramante and Michelangelo for St. Peter’s Basilica.

 Wednesday (Mercoledi): Sensational Siena